hmrc/slack-notifications/README.md

 |not_a_real_team                         | Team is not a real MDTP team with human members                        |
 |not_a_real_github_user                  | Github user is not a real person, e.g. CI user                         |

-### Whitelisted domains
+### Allowlisted domains

-Any URL can be checked against whitelisted domains stored in WhitelistedLink.scala.
+Any URL can be checked against the allowlisted domains stored in AllowlistedLink.scala.

 ### License